-Monastic Experience Weekends (MEW) for young Catholic women discerning God's call in their lives.
+Monastic Experience Weekends are onsite 3 day retreats for young Catholic women discerning God's call in their lives.

-This is an opportunity for those discerning a religious vocation to listen deeply to God's voice and experience the richness of monastic life: silence, the beauty of nature, private and communal prayer, and meditation.
+This is an opportunity to listen deeply to God's voice and experience the richness of monastic life: silence, the beauty of nature, private and communal prayer, and meditation.
 Sisters will be available to guide personal discernment.

 "The Monastic Experience Weekend is beautiful.
 I realized how God invites me into prayer and awareness of His goodness, lovingness to us all."